robotortoise/FEFTS/README.txt

 Forked from https://github.com/SciresM/FEITS .
 Credit to SciresM for the original program.
 I only localized the names and fixed a few things.
+Special thanks to deventio7 for creating the script that renames Fates portraits properly!

 ![FEFTS](/FEFTS/Resources/img/example_conversation_preview.png)